HL7/fhir/guides/daf2/pages/_includes/daf-core-medication-summary.md

 1. Either:
     -  One drug code in `Medication.code` which has an [extensible](http://hl7-fhir.github.io/terminologies.html#extensible) binding to:
         -  [Medication Clinical Drug (RxNorm)] value set
-    -  or a list of ingredients in `Medication.product`

   [Medication Clinical Drug (RxNorm)]: valueset-daf-medication-codes.html